Thyatira Presbyterian Church, Cemetery, and Manse: Notable interments

-The cemetery also contains four pirate tombstones.
+The cemetery also contains four tombstones said to mark the graves of pirates.
 According to tradition, four pirates from the coast of North Carolina made their way inland and settled in Rowan County and became farmers.
 They were later identified, convicted and executed.
 Their burial in the Thyatira cemetery was permitted only if the skull and crossbones, or just the crossbones were used on their gravestones.